-This 10-part interactive, skill-building virtual training will teach you about the causes and types of depression, the signs and symptoms of depression, and the most up-to-date techniques currently used to intercept depression’s progression.
+This interactive, skill-building virtual workshop will teach you about the causes and types of depression, the signs and symptoms of depression, and the most up-to-date techniques currently used to intercept depression‘s progression.
 The workshop will also highlight the approaches used to support individuals in coping with and overcoming their depression symptoms and prevent future depressive episodes.
-Comprehensive and engaging, this virtual training is a must for anyone working with or supporting, individuals demonstrating the symptoms of, or diagnosed with, depression.
+Comprehensive and engaging, this virtual workshop is a must for anyone working with or supporting, individuals demonstrating the symptoms of, or diagnosed with, depression.

 Any staff or manager in a human, social, or community services organization

-Ten, two-hour online sessions over the course of two weeks
+Four three-hour and three, two-hour online workshops over the course of two weeks

 Members: $400 + HST